 Mashed potatoes are a must-have for any special occasion.
 These crock pot mashed potatoes are my all time favorite, because they require minimal prep work, yet come out perfectly every time.
 You’ll have everyone asking you for the recipe!

 How do you make crock pot mashed potatoes?

 To get creamy and smooth slow cooker mashed potatoes, start with diced, peeled Russet potatoes.
 Place the potatoes in a crock pot with some chicken broth.
-The potatoes and broth cook together for a few hours until the potatoes absorb some broth and get tender.
+The potatoes and broth cook together for a few hours until the potatoes absorb the broth are tender.
 Drain any remaining broth and add in butter, cream cheese, cream and seasonings.
 Mash everything together until the potatoes are smooth and creamy.
-Give the potatoes a sprinkle of chopped parsley and serve and enjoy.
+Give the potatoes a sprinkle of chopped parsley, then and serve and enjoy.

 Tips for slow cooker mashed potatoes